Skip to main content

 Surgery

-If possible, you will have surgery to treat brain or spine tumors and help relieve symptoms.
-Surgery removes as much of the tumor as possible while not damaging healthy tissue.
-It is most successful when performed by a neurosurgeon with expertise treating your tumor type.
-Your neuro-oncologist and healthcare team will work with you and your loved ones to create a treatment plan just for you and help coordinate your care.
+If possible, you will have surgery to treat your brain or spine tumor and relieve symptoms.
+Surgery removes as much tumor as possible without damaging healthy tissue.
+It is most successful when it’s performed by a neurosurgeon with expertise treating your specific tumor type.

 If you have a brain or spine tumor, you should be under the care of a neuro-oncologist.
-A neuro-oncologist is specially trained to treat patients with central nervous system (CNS) tumors.
-If you are being seen by an oncologist or primary care doctor, ask for a referral to a neuro-oncologist for a second opinion or for treatment.
+A neuro-oncologist is trained to treat patients with central nervous system (CNS) tumors.
+If you are being seen by an oncologist or primary care doctor, ask for a referral to a neuro-oncologist for treatment of a second opinion.

 Further Treatment

-During treatment you may have physical or cognitive changes that greatly affect your quality of life.
+During treatment, you may have physical or cognitive changes that affect your quality of life.
 This can be challenging for you and your loved ones.
 Keep a dairy of your treatment symptoms and talk to your doctor about them.
-Your doctor may change your treatment plan so you can continue to live fully.
+Your doctor may change your treatment plan to help you continue to live fully.

-We understand making treatment decisions can be overwhelming and symptoms and side effects can take a toll on both your body and your feelings.
-Use these resources to help you make the best decisions for your care, treatment, and quality of life.
+Making treatment decisions can be overwhelming—and symptoms and side effects can take a toll on both your body and emotional well-being.
+Use these resources to make the best decisions for your care, treatment, and quality of life.

 How to Determine the Best Treatment for Brain Tumor Patients